Vasectomy (sometimes called 'male sterilisation') is a permanent form of contraception, to prevent pregnancy.

 - Vasectomy is a permanent form of contraception that should only be considered when you are sure that you do not want to have a child in the future.

-- It is very reliable and in most cases, will prevent pregnancy, but it is not quite 100% effective.
-About 1 in 2,000 men who have had a vasectomy will become fertile again at some point in the future.
+- It is very reliable and, in most cases, will prevent pregnancy, but it is not quite 100% effective.

 - Vasectomy is a simple operation which takes about 15 minutes.
-It can be done at a family planning clinic, a doctor's surgery or a hospital.
+It can be done at a Family Planning clinic, doctor's surgery or hospital.

 - Having a vasectomy does not affect your sexuality or sex drive.

 Vasectomy is a procedure that involves a small operation performed in men.
 A tube (called vas deferens) within each testicle is clamped, cut or sealed.
 This prevents the release of sperm during ejaculation.